RayyanMinhaj/DS-CL2001-Codes/README.md

 All the codes/coursework for DS Course as written by yours truly.

-Variety is the spice of life, change a few variables before you copy my code.
+"Variety is the spice of life", change a few variables before you copy my code.